sgmurphy/wordpress-plugins/widget-google-reviews/readme.txt

 Displaying **Google Rating** and Reviews on your site is the easiest and most effective way to increase your customer confidence and, as a result, increase sales!

-By the way, with the <a href="https://richplugins.com/business-reviews-bundle-wordpress-plugin">Business version</a> of this plugin, you can get better results, because it shows all reviews, auto syncs these, supports other platforms like Facebook, Yelp which you can mix and has many other great features!
+By the way, with the <a href="https://richplugins.com/business-reviews-bundle-wordpress-plugin">Business version</a>, you can get better results, because it shows all reviews with a constantly auto synced, works absolutely without Google API key (not necessary enable billing), supports other platforms like Facebook, Yelp which you can mix and has many other cool features to grow your customer trust and sales!

 [youtube https://www.youtube.com/watch?v=11JAfRta1iA]